chr0nikler/ReinforcementLearningSuttonBarto/README.md

 by *Richard S. Sutton and Andrew G. Barto*

-These are python scripts I've written to implement exercises or examples in the book, either standalong or using Gymnasium
+These are python scripts I've written to implement exercises or examples in the book, either standalone or using Gymnasium.

-This is a work in progress, the requirements are correct but are not pinned.
-I have to use python3.11 to run this.
+This is a work in progress.
+The requirements.txt are correct, but I have to use python3.11 to run my scripts.
 Something is wrong with python3.12 and swig or gymnasium[box2d] and I can't figure out why at the moment.

+## Installation

+For now, simply run:

+1. `python3 -m venv venv` unless you like to managed your virtual environments in a different way.
+Note that in the gitignore `venv` is ignored.
+2. `source venv/bin/activate`
+3. `pip install -r requirements.txt`